NIST 800-53: Complete Guide [2026]

 RMF (NIST 800-37)

-The Risk Management Framework, defined in RMF (NIST 800-37), is a six-step process for selecting, implementing, assessing, authorizing, and monitoring 800-53 controls.
-RMF answers “how do I use the catalog?” while 800-53 answers “what controls are available?”
+The Risk Management Framework, defined in RMF (NIST 800-37), outlines a six-step process for selecting, implementing, assessing, authorizing, and monitoring 800-53 controls.
+In short, the RMF answers “how do I use the catalog?” while 800-53 answers “what controls are available?”

 Other Frameworks vs NIST 800-53

-NIST CSF Complementary (CSF maps to 800-53) Risk management framework Voluntary (widely adopted)
+NIST CSF Risk management framework Complementary (CSF maps to 800-53) Voluntary

-NIST 800-171 Derived from 800-53 (subset) CUI protection in non-federal systems DoD contractors, federal subcontractors
+NIST 800-171 CUI protections in non-federal systems Derived from 800-53 (subset) DoD contractors and federal subcontractors

-ISO 27001 Overlapping but independent International ISMS standard Voluntary (certification-based)
+ISO 27001 International ISMS standard Overlapping but independent Voluntary

-Managing 1,189 controls across 20 families is complex, especially when multiple departments, systems, and compliance timelines are involved.
-NIST 800-53 compliance software gives security teams one shared workspace purpose-built for assessments, risk management, and compliance reporting.
-With solutions like Isora GRC, organizations can simplify:
+Managing 1,196 controls across 20 families is complex.
+This is especially true when multiple departments, systems, and compliance timelines are involved.
+NIST 800-53 compliance solutions give security teams one shared workspace purpose-built for assessments, risk management, and compliance reporting.
+With Isora GRC, organizations can simplify:

 Assessment Management: Organize assessments by compliance goal and distribute NIST 800-53 questionnaires to unit-level owners across your organization.
 Track completion rates in real time — across departments, campuses, or business units — instead of chasing responses through email chains and spreadsheets.